Battle of Azule: Battle

 Ras Darge Sahle Selassie, through the use of informants, knew of the Arsi plan to attack his Katama on September 6, 1886.
 Therefore, he organized his gunmen along the second wall of his Katama.
 Darghe planned for his gunmen to hold fire until the Arsi had successfully entered the first layer of his Katama.
 This way, they would be trapped when the order was given to start gunfire.
 When the Arsi Oromo attacked, Darghe's gunmen, either scared or trigger happy, opened fire before Darghe's order.
 The result was still an overwhelming Shewan success, but many sources record Darghe punishing his commanders, some of whom were his sons.
 In the months following this victory, Darge subdued Arsi but did not move to annex the southern Bale province.

+The conflict culminated in September 1886 near Aanole, where imperial forces led by Ras Darge Sahle Selassie confronted Arsi fighters in a decisive engagement.
+Contemporary and later sources describe heavy casualties among Arsi combatants during the battle.
+Following their defeat, an armistice is reported in some accounts to have been declared between imperial authorities and local Arsi leaders.

+Aftermath

+Events that took place at Anole in 1886 are described in Oromo oral traditions and in some modern historical works.
+According to these accounts, imperial representatives convened a meeting with Arsi leaders to negotiate terms of submission and future administration.
+During this gathering, punitive measures were allegedly carried out against members of the local population, including the mutilation of men and women.

+These events are remembered in Oromo oral historiography as Harmaaf Harka Muraa Aanolee (“the mutilation of hands and breasts at Aanole”).
+Interpretations of the incident, including its scale and historical verifiability, vary among historians and remain the subject of scholarly debate.